mothur/mothur.github.io/_wiki/costello_stool_analysis.md

 This command generates two newick-formatted tree files - stool.final.an.thetayc.0.03.tre and stool.final.an.jclass.0.03.tre -
 that can be visualized in software like TreeView or FigTree.
-Inspection of the both trees shows that individuals\' communities cluster with themselves to the exclusion of the others.
+Inspection of the both trees shows that individuals' communities cluster with themselves to the exclusion of the others.
 We can test to deterine whether the clustering within the tree is statistically significant or not using by choosing from the [parsimony](parsimony),